 7. Would registry operators and registrars be required to provide access to non-public WHOIS data to all authenticated users?

-Summary of Framework Response: The Framework contemplates that registries and registrars would be required to provide “global access … consistent with the identified legitimate purpose … subject to applicable local laws.”
+Summary of Framework Response: Registries and registrars would be required to provide “global access … consistent with the identified legitimate purpose … subject to applicable local laws.”

-Comment: Again this seem reasonable, though so vague that it may amount to nothing at all.
+Comment: The ALAC supports this recommendation, but expresses concern about the lack of specifics.
+This seems to be a reasonable proposal, though it is so vague that it may amount to nothing at all.

 8. Would a unified access model incorporate transparency requirements?

-Summary of Framework Response: The Framework contemplate some transparency requirements, in particular logs of all access requests, unless logging a request is prohibited by applicable law.
+Summary of Framework Response: The Framework contemplates some transparency requirements, in particular logs of all access requests, unless logging a request is prohibited by applicable law.
 These logs would be available to ICANN org for specified purposes, and to data subjects on request (obviously, only with regard to their own data).
 ICANN notes that the logs will contain personal data of individual users who requested access, and the rights of these data subjects also need to be protected.

 Comment: The ALAC supports appropriate transparency requirements.
 Certainly, data subject rights must be treated in a GDPR-compliant manner – whether the data subject is the registrant or the “Eligible User.”
 However, there could be instances where it would be inappropriate to provide log access (e.g., threat investigations) where the data subject is a malefactor.
 This requires further consideration.